 Fruits are also rich in flavonoids and carotenoids with both anti-oxidants and anti-inflammatory activity.

 Because of antioxidants, it will help protect you from free radical damage, which has been shown to help prevent diseases like cancer and heart disease.

 Apple – Studies shows that eating apples helps to prevent certain types of cancers.
 Apple is antioxidant abundant that helps to reduce bad cholesterol oxidation.
 Apples are rich in a soluble fiber called pectin.
 Preliminary studies suggest that pectin may help to reduce levels of toxic heavy metals in the body.

 Apricot – The high beta-carotene content of apricots makes them an important heart health food; the beta-carotene helps protect cholesterol from oxidation, which may in turn help to prevent heart disease.
 Apricots contain Vitamin B2, Potassium, and Magnesium.
 They also contain copper and iron which are important for maintaining healthy blood and helping to prevent iron deficiency.

 Avocado – Rich in flavor and consistency, avocados are great to consume if you’re craving something fatty and thick.
 Avocado is high in potassium; they help to keep blood pressure low.
 They also contain monounsaturated fats which help to lower blood pressure.
-Good source of vitamin K, which has been indicated to promote bone health in the elderly, and foliate.
+Good source of vitamin K, which has been indicated to promote bone health in the elderly.
 Avocados are a nice source of protein, especially for anyone on a diet.